Frequently Asked Questions

 Do you have to have a therapy animal to be part of Heart to Heart’s work?

 Not at all.
 Volunteers are needed to help with team training and evaluations and at community events.
-We welcome non-handlers to help in our “Read with Me TM” program to walk children to and from their reading time with the therapy animal.
+We welcome non-handlers to help in our “Read with Me TM” and “Write with Me” programs to walk children to and from their special time with the therapy animal.

 What are team requirements?